NadineDijkstra/IMADET/README.md

 # IMADET - The influence of mental imagery on perceptual detection

-This repository contains data, analysis code and experimental code supporting
+This repository contains data, analysis code and experimental code supporting:

 Dijkstra, Mazor, Kok & Fleming (2021) "Mistaking imagination for reality: congruent mental imagery leads to more liberal perceptual detection"